bitfieldaudio/OTTO/README.md

  - Hardware bridging
  - Distro setup - a custom distro for the Pi might be necessary

-If you are interested, come chat with us at our [discord server](https://discord.gg/4cV9Ucz), its where all the magic happens!
+If you are interested, come chat with us at our [discord server](https://discord.gg/4cV9Ucz), it's where all the magic happens!

 # Credits
  - Audio Framework: [jack](http://jackaudio.org/)